ppumang/ppumang.github.io/_posts/how-to-start-a-startup/2022-10-11-How to start a startup( sam altman ).md

 **1. Idea**
 - Ideas should be **Mission-driven**.
 Then you will be able to persuade other people ( your team and investors )
 - **Start in a small market**, and expand quickly.
 - Consider the **future size of the market**, not only the current size of the market.
 You can change everything in a startup but market.
-What good for being a student is that you can anticipate which market will grow really fast.
+What good for being a student is that you can anticipate which market will grow really fast, because what you and your friends use will become a future. (metaverse??)
 - **Why now** this idea, this particular time, this particular startup?
 - **Talk to your customers** for the first version.
 - You should describe your service in **one sentence**.